Coppabella, Queensland: Education

 Coppabella State School is a government co-educational primary school (P-6) in Mathieson Street.
 In 2016, the school had an enrolment of 14 students with 2 teachers and 4 non-teaching staff (2 equivalent full-time).
 In 2017, the school had an enrolment of 17 students with 2 teachers and 4 non-teaching staff (2 full-time equivalent).

-There is no secondary school in Coppabella; the nearest is Moranbah State High School in Moranbah.
+There are no secondary schools in Coppabella; the nearest is Moranbah State High School in neighbouring Moranbah.